 Controlled Substances Registration

-If the facility also distributes controlled substances, a separate Controlled Substances Application for Facilities application is required.
+IMPORTANT: The facility also distributes controlled substances, you must submit a separate Controlled Substances – Facility application in the DELPROS online portal.